heytanner/IT488_WeatherApplication/README.md

 - `php/favorites.php` — GET `?action=list` or POST JSON `{action:add/remove,...}`
 - `php/weather.php` — proxies to OpenWeather (keeps key private)
 - `sql/schema.sql` — MySQL tables
-- `config.php.sample` — copy to `config.php` and set credentials
+- `config.php` set credentials

 ## Swapping in the team’s assets

-- Keep your teammate’s `weatherloop-logo.png` and `weatherloop-favicon.png` in the web root.
+- Keep `weatherloop-logo.png` and `weatherloop-favicon.png` in the web root.
 - If their JS updates hourly/daily cards, **leave it**; our code updates only the “current” area and small metrics to avoid conflicts.
 - If they had `index.html`, just replace it with this `index.php` (or add this file alongside and use it).